toolleeo/cli-apps/README.md

 Terminal text editors.

 * [ash](https://github.com/akashnag/ash) - A simple and clean terminal-based text editor, that aims to be easy to use with modern key-bindings.
-* [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with “standard” keybindings and several advanced features; written in Ruby.
+* [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with “standard" keybindings and several advanced features; written in Ruby.
-* [Emacs](http://git.savannah.gnu.org/cgit/emacs.git) - One of the godfathers of text editors; free long-standing software project; tons of extensions and funcionalities; the biggest drawback (my taste): it needs [E-Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) for being programmed.
+* [Emacs](https://git.savannah.gnu.org/git/emacs.git) - One of the godfathers of text editors; free long-standing software project; tons of extensions and funcionalities; the biggest drawback (my taste): it needs [E-Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) for being programmed.
 * [eon](https://github.com/tomas/eon) - A light, modern editor for your terminal that doesn't want to be vim.
 * [Feather](https://github.com/0xBaca/FeatherEditor) - The only terminal based text editor designed to work with BIG files.
 * [Helix](https://github.com/helix-editor/helix) - A kakoune / neovim inspired editor, written in Rust.
 The editing model is very heavily based on kakoune.
 * [jed](https://github.com/jedsoft/jed) - A text editor with a drop-down menu facility that make it especially user-friendly.
 * [joe](https://sourceforge.net/projects/joe-editor/) - (Joe's Own Editor) is a compact text editor written in C; a detailed list of features and missing ones is explicitly reported in the website; this editor is mentioned in several web sources for its capability in handling large files.
 * [Kakoune](https://github.com/mawww/kakoune) - Modal editor, faster as in less keystrokes, multiple selections, orthogonal design.
-* [micro](https://github.com/zyedidia/micro/) - A terminal-based text editor written in Go that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+* [micro](https://github.com/zyedidia/micro) - A terminal-based text editor written in Go that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
-* [nano](https://git.savannah.gnu.org/cgit/nano.git/log/) - Easy to use, lightweigth text editor; no complex keybindings to remember.
+* [nano](https://git.savannah.gnu.org/git/nano.git) - Easy to use, lightweigth text editor; no complex keybindings to remember.
 * [neovim](https://github.com/neovim/neovim) - A work in progress attempt to improve [vim](http://www.vim.org/), dropping older/unused OS compatibility, improving the codebase readability, modularity and maintainability; it has chances to become the next choice of vim users.
-* [o](https://github.com/xyproto/o) - Configuration-free text editor and IDE limited to VT100.
+* [o](https://github.com/xyproto/orbiton) - Configuration-free text editor and IDE limited to VT100.
 Suitable for writing git commit messages, editing Markdown, config files, source code, viewing man pages and for quick edit-compile cycles when programming.
 * [pickaxe](https://github.com/mdom/pickaxe) - The redmine wiki editor.
 * [slap](https://github.com/slap-editor/slap) - Text editor inspired by [Sublime Text](https://www.sublimetext.com/) written in NodeJS; extedable in Javascript.
 * [Tilde](https://github.com/gphalkes/tilde) - Tilde is a text editor that provides an intuitive interface for people accustomed to GUI environments, usual shortcuts for common operation, a traditional menu bar, etc.